HCL-CDP-TA/hclcdp-web-sdk-react/README.md

 - No serialization issues with Next.js
 - Better separation of concerns

+**Note on Session Renewal:** The SDK automatically creates a new session if an event is tracked after a session expires.
+You don't need to manually create sessions - just handle the session end events if you need to notify users or take specific actions.

 ### Method 2: Config-based Callbacks (For Non-React or Simple Cases)

 For vanilla JavaScript use or simple scenarios, you can add callbacks to your configuration: